Morocco’s Sights, Sounds and Colors

 At Ait Ben Haddou we will visit a female owned and staffed cooperative that sells beautiful Berber carpets and learn how they are made.

 We will go on a walking tour of the village and enjoy lunch at a local restaurant.

 We will then get back into the car for our 3-4h drive towards Marrakech where we will arrive in time for dinner.

 Inclusions: Breakfast at the hotel, lunch at a local restaurant, guided tour of Ait Ben Haddou.
 All transportation.

-On day 9, enjoy a leisurely breakfast at the rooftop of our riad and then gather to meet our local guide for a walking tour of the city and the medina.
+On day 9, enjoy a leisurely breakfast and then gather to meet our local guides for a walking culture tour of the city and the medina.

 Marrakech is the most famous city in Morocco and the one which receives the highest number of tourists.
 While the medina is not as old as the one in Fez, it is equally labyrinthine and fascinating.

-During our tour, we will visit Bahia Palace, Dar El Basha Museum, and the Secret Garden, while also exploring the artisans souks and bazaars, before we return to the hotel for a break before our dinner walking food tour.
+During our tour, we will visit Bahia Palace, while also exploring the artisans souks and bazaars, before we return to the hotel for a break before our dinner.

 Bahia Palace is a 19th century maze of rooms and courtyards that showcase the beauty of Islamic art and Morocco’s intricate mosaics and woodwork.

 Floors are covered with marble and beautiful tiles and the walls and courtyards are decorated with Arabic inscriptions on stucco and geometric patterns.